Skip to Content

 The latest on Beryl:

 Hundreds evacuated: More than 400 people were being housed in hurricane shelters across Barbados on Sunday night, the nation’s Chief Shelter Warden, Ramona Archer-Bradshaw, told CNN affiliate CBC News.
-“I am pleased that people are using the shelters, if they are not comfortable at their homes, it is best to go to a shelter,” she said.

 Where Beryl is headed next

-Landfall is far from the end of Beryl’s story, and it’s long-term path is still uncertain.
+Landfall is far from the end of Beryl’s story, and its long-term path is still uncertain.

 The hurricane will track generally west or northwest over the Caribbean Sea through Thursday, and is expected to remain a major hurricane – Category 3 or stronger – into midweek before losing a bit of strength.